ClearlyDazed/samsungTVlegacy/README.rst

 KEY_TV             TV Source
 KEY_HDMI           HDMI Source
 =================  ============

-The Samsung Series F TV has a limited number of key codes as listed above.

 Please note that some codes are different on the 2016+ TVs.
 For example, ``KEY_POWEROFF`` is ``KEY_POWER`` on the newer TVs.